m&a community logo

 Merger and acquisition integrations can be a lot like the beginning of a marriage.
 They’re often intense and can get messy.
 The parties need to adapt to each other and there’s a lot of baggage on either side.
 It takes commitment.

 As with any significant institutional change, post-merger integration is never simple.
-A successful integration demands a lot of planning and communication on both sides and at different levels.
-You need leadership, integration planning, and an effective strategy.
+Successful integrations demand a lot of planning and communication on both sides and at different levels.
+You need leadership, integration planning, and an effective mergers & acquisitions strategy.

-That said, a post merger integration is also a powerful opportunity to set the course for future success.
+That said, post-merger integration is also a powerful opportunity to set the course for future success.

-An M&A integration, also known as post-merger integration, or PMI, is the process of joining two companies to maximize the efficiency of each.
+An M&A integration, also known as post-merger integration (PMI) is a complex process of joining two companies to maximize the efficiency of each.

 Integration in M&A requires both sides to adapt operations, with logistics and technical procedures, and the corporate culture, where company values and human resources are a key concern.

-For a successful integration process, companies often create an M&A integration playbook, which specifies all the key tasks, roles, and responsibilities of the process.
+Our findings indicate that, for a post-merger integration success, companies often create an M&A integration playbook, which specifies all the key tasks, roles, and responsibilities of the process.

-• Formulate clear objectives of the integration program and have an operating model
+• Formulate clear strategic objectives for the integration program and have an operating model.

 Distraction is a deadly pitfall of mergers and acquisitions.
 You should strive to maintain momentum during the integration process at all costs.
 Keeping momentum essentially means: